 Members of CILIP: the Chartered Institute of Library and Information Professionals, either personally, through their local authority or through their regional Branch or Special Interest Group.

-The full list of 2013 nominations will be announced on the press desk on Monday 5 November 2012.
+The full list of 2014 nominations are on the press desk

 The book must be written in the English language by a single author.